yiannis-had/youtube2spotify/README.md

 - **If you have configured access to both APIs skip to the last point.**

-- To configure access to the Spotify API go to https://developer.spotify.com/dashboard/applications , log in and create a client ID / application, it's quite straightforward.
+- To configure access to the Spotify API go to https://developer.spotify.com/dashboard/applications , log in and create a client ID / application, following the steps.
+After you are in your app's dashboard add https://www.google.com as a Redirect URI

 - To configure access to the Google API go to https://console.developers.google.com , log in and create a project.
 Click on ENABLE APIs AND SERVICES and search for "youtube api v3".
 Click on ENABLE.
 Go to https://console.developers.google.com/apis/credentials, click on CREATE CREDENTIALS and select OAuth client ID, select Other , give it a name and create it.